bmlt-enabled/tomato/README.md

 | RDS_HOST | PostgreSQL Hostname |
 | RDS_PORT | PostgreSQL Port |
 | SECRET_KEY | Secret key used for Django crypto things |

+## Deploying with terraform
+A terraform configuration is included in this repository.
+The configuration deploys both the Web Application and the Daemon to a small ECS Cluster in your AWS account.
+I'm assuing some familiarity with AWS and Terraform, but there are a couple of things you'll need to put into place for the configuration to work.

+1. Put your AWS credentials in a profile named "personal".
+See https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html for information on named profiles.
+2. Create an ECR repository named "tomato".
+See https://aws.amazon.com/ecr/getting-started/ for more information.
+3. Build the docker image, and push it to the "tomato" repository.